 SIGNS OF A ROACH INFESTATION

 As we mentioned, roaches are crafty creatures, so it’s very likely you’ll never come across them in full form.
 What you may come across, however, are the clues they often leave behind.
 Roach droppings, for example, are a common sign of a cockroach infestation.
 These dark droppings are small and similar in appearance to coffee grounds or black pepper.
 You may also come across unhatched eggs or their casings, which have a long, rounded appearance and are brownish in color.
 And if you have a particularly sizable infestation, it’s not uncommon to spot a dead roach.

 HOW TO STOP YOUR ROACH PROBLEM

 Because roaches are infamous for disappearing so quickly, they are extremely difficult to trap.
-The best way to get rid of cockroaches is by contacting a pest control technician, who will use a bait technology to mitigate roach infestations.
+The best way to get rid of cockroaches is by contacting a NYC roach exterminator, who will use a bait technology to mitigate roach infestations.
 The bait contains a food attractant that’s combined with abamectin, a highly-effective insecticide, and is far superior to any DIY roach control methods.